-Compensation Committee.
+• Role of the Compensation Committee.
 The Compensation Committee reviews and approves the compensation of executive officers and certain key members of our senior management, and compensation plans and arrangements with respect to such executive officers and members of senior management.
-The Compensation Committee also administers the plans in which certain employees may participate, including our 2010 Stock Incentive Plan, to be amended by Proposal 4, which replaced our 1997 Long-Term Stock Incentive Plan (the "1997 Stock Incentive Plan"), and our Amended and Restated Executive Officer Annual Incentive Plan ("EOAIP").
-In addition, the Compensation Committee maintains oversight in the development of succession plans for certain key executive positions within our senior management and may review and provide guidance on certain of our programs relating to our diversity, talent review and leadership development.
-The Compensation Committee met twelve times in Fiscal 2013.
-None of our executive officers serves as a member of the board of directors or compensation committee of any entity that has one or more executive officers who serve on our Board of Directors or Compensation Committee.
-There are no Compensation Committee interlocks.
+The Compensation Committee also administers the plans in which certain employees may participate, including our 2010 Stock Incentive Plan, which replaced our 1997 Long-Term Stock Incentive Plan (the "1997 Stock Incentive Plan"), our Amended and Restated Executive Officer Annual Incentive Plan ("EOAIP") and our